jamesinjune/COVID_19_Across_the_World/README.md

 - `active_case_rate`: The number of active cases per 100,000 people in a country.

 ## Selected Key Insights
 - As we get further into the pandemic, **the HDI of a country seems to have greater association with the infection rate of COVID-19**.
+Being that the y-axis is on a logarithmic scale, this indicates that infection rate could change exponentially as a function of HDI.
 Case fatality rate, however, seems to have very little association with HDI.
 - Despite having the world's largest population, **after the first few months China does not appear in the top 15 total case count worldwide**.

 ## Limitations